gerxxoo/JointSavings/README.md

 6) Define a `public` function named `setAccounts` that takes two `address payable` arguments, named `account1` and `account2`.
 In the body of the function, set the values of `accountOne` and `accountTwo` to `account1` and `account2`, respectively.

-7)Add a fallback function so that your contract can store ether that’s sent from outside the deposit function.
+7) Add a fallback function so that your contract can store ether that’s sent from outside the deposit function.

 ## Step 2: Compile and Deploy Your Contract in the JavaScript VM
 1) Compile your smart contract.
 If an error occurs, review your code, and make the necessary changes for a successful compilation.